pulumi/pulumi-hugo/themes/default/content/blog/pulumi-is-imperative-declarative-imperative/index.md

 On a first run of `pulumi up` of our example program, the engine will first create the bucket, wait for the provisioning to be complete, after which the actual bucket id is passed to the creation of all the bucket objects.
 Since none of the bucket objects depend on other resources, these bucket objects can all be provisioned concurrently.
-The engine will

 On a second run, assuming no modifications to our example program, the Pulumi engine will compare the to-be model with the actual state and conclude that nothing needs to be done.